RohitBandaru/rohitbandaru.github.io/_posts/2021-08-14-Self-Supervised-Learning.md

 ## [DeepCluster](https://arxiv.org/abs/1807.05520)

-{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/deepcluster.png" caption="DeepCluster algorithm" alt="DeepCluster Algorithm"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/self_supervised_learning/deepcluster.png" caption="DeepCluster architecture" alt="DeepCluster Algorithm" source="https://arxiv.org/abs/1807.05520"%}

 DeepCluster trains a neural network in two alternating steps: clustering and classification.
 In the clustering step, each image is assigned a cluster as a pseudolabel by clustering the feature vectors from the network.
 K-means is used for clustering.
 There are $$k$$ clusters of the same dimension as the feature vectors.
 The network is then trained to predict the clusters from the images.
 After training on this classification objective, the features improve.
 The dataset is reclustered with better clusters.
 This iterative training procedure improves the clusters and the representations.